jrnold/r4ds-exercise-solutions/docs/import.md

 ## Parsing a vector

-**Notes:** This is detailed, but these details can make your life hell.
+*Notes* This is detailed, but these details can make your life hell.
 Skim now, but be aware that what should be simple, actually is not.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">In data analysis, ��% is data cleaning, ��% is modeling, and the rest is character encoding issues</p>&mdash; Jeffrey B. Arnold (@jrnld) <a href="https://twitter.com/jrnld/status/759608460677832706">July 31, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>